zbo14/diy-vpn/README.md

 # diy-vpn

 ## Install
-Clone the repo, `cd` into it, and `sudo sh install.sh`.
+Clone the repo, `cd` into it, and `sudo bash install.sh`.

 This will download and install [OpenVPN](https://openvpn.net/) and [easy-rsa](https://github.com/OpenVPN/easy-rsa).
 Then it will build the public-key infrastructure (PKI), create a certificate authority (CA), generate a key and sign a certificate for the VPN server.
-You'll be prompted for passwords during this process.
+You'll be prompted for CA and server passwords during this process.
 Finally, it will enable IP forwarding and NAT routing on the host.

 ## Usage